Property management security: how to prevent fraud and minimise risk

 We’ve listed below some of the signs we’ve come across, so if you do as well, you take a moment to evaluate the situation before proceeding with the booking.

-Vague or inaccurate description of your property
+Vague or inaccurate descriptions of your properties

 A vague or inaccurate description is a sign that it could be an email sent to lots of different people, with the scammer waiting for someone to respond.